dead dwarf.

 I honestly don't know.

-What I do know is that by far the bizarrest thing about the whole endeavor is the fact that everyone is playing it dead straight, it's almost as if they're all convinced that this is a seriously scary horror picture, a dwarf based British answer to The Exorcist that will change the way the audience see demonic dwarf based possession forever.
+What I do know is that by far the bizarrest thing about the whole endeavor is the fact that everyone is playing it dead straight, it's almost as if they're all convinced that this is a seriously scary horror picture, a little person based British answer to The Exorcist that will change the way the audience see demonic dwarf based possession forever.

 And it's for that reason alone that many (serious) horror connoisseurs put this film head and shoulders above Friedkin's attempt at supernatural terror.

-Beware the binmen! |
+| Beware the binmen! |

 Well how many movies can you think of that feature a baby in a vile 70's frill covered pram punching out it's victims, drowning nannies and attacking all and sundry with an axe before trying to bite an actress of Ms. Collins statures nipple as she attempts to breastfeed him?